MrShish/andreaono/content/work/dog.md

 ### Personal project, 2022

 It is clear that I love dogs, right?
 I wanted to do something fun that brings a smile.
-This was the result of an online course taught by Catarina Alves y Jonas Nunes.
+This is the result of an online course taught by Itsacat y Goodog.tv.
 I used Photoshop, Illustrator, After Effects and Cinema 4D.